ZKDeep/SkinDiseasesClassification_DenseNet121/README.md

 # SkinDiseasesClassification_DenseNet121
-This is the classification model used for 7 type of skin diseases of human.
+This is the classification model used for 7 type of skin diseases in human.
 The code is simple to use......

 # configurations